zhongweixie/zhongweixie.github.io/_pages/about.md

 - *2021.09 - Now*, Undergraduate, School of Computer Science, Wuhan University.

 # 💬 Miscellaneous
-- I maintains pictures on Instagram.
+- I maintain pictures on Instagram.
 Check them out.
 - I enjoy Badminton🥍 Hiking 🚶‍♀️ Football ⚽️
 - I am a fan of TV show 📺!
 I like Friends, Game of Thrones, Shameless and a lot more...